 U.S. Supreme Court

-Louis was selected, through a peer-review survey, for inclusion in The Best Lawyers in America© 2020 in the field of Litigation—Bankruptcy.
+Louis was selected, through a peer-review survey, for inclusion in The Best Lawyers in America® 2023 in the fields of Litigation—Bankruptcy; and Bankruptcy and Creditor Debtor Rights/Insolvency and Reorganization Law.
 Louis has been listed in Best Lawyers since 2019.

 He has also received an AV Preeminent® Peer Review RatingTM from Martindale Hubbell®, the highest possible rating for ethics and legal ability.